 - If you buy a car charger with a USB port that you can plug into the cigarette lighter, charging is a breeze.

 - You do, however, need a current of at least 2 amperes to charge your smartphone easily.
 The cigarette lighter can do this without a problem, but it’s a point to watch when you buy a car charger.
 So check the packaging.

 - A car may also have one or more built-in USB ports where you can plug in your smartphone charger.

 - A great many tests indicate that the current that comes from these ports is too limited to charge your smartphone quickly.
-If you use your phone as a sat nav too, there is a good chance that this power-guzzling app will empty your smartphone and the power supplied via the USB port can’t cope with this.
+Some ‘heavy’ apps use quite a bit of energy.
+If you use your phone as a sat nav too, for example, there is a good chance that this power-guzzling app will empty your smartphone and the power supplied via the USB port can’t cope with this.

 Via wireless charging: